Stems & Skins

 North Charleston's drinking culture has shifted considerably over the past decade.
 The strip of East Montague Avenue that runs through what locals call the Park Circle and upper neck areas has graduated from post-industrial vacancy to a corridor where craft breweries, distillery tasting rooms, and concept-driven bars now operate within blocks of each other.
 COAST Brewing Company anchors one end of the spectrum; Firefly Distillery draws visitors with its flavored spirits heritage.
 What Stems & Skins represents is a narrower, more considered category: the bar where the program itself is the point.

-The address, 1070 East Montague Avenue, Suite B, places it in a low-profile commercial pocket that rewards those who arrive with intention rather than those who stumble in from adjacent foot traffic.
+The address, 1070 East Montague Avenue, Suite B, places it in North Charleston's Park Circle area.
 That positioning is not incidental.
 Bars in this tier, nationally, tend to occupy secondary spaces and rely on word-of-mouth precisely because their audience already knows what to look for.
 It is a format that has worked in cities with more established cocktail cultures, and it maps onto Charleston's growing sophistication as a drinking destination.

 Stems & Skins operates inside that same orientation.
 The name itself signals a particular sensibility: the parts of the grape that most winemakers treat as byproduct, the elements that influence extraction, texture, and structure without appearing in the finished bottle's marketing language.
 Choosing that as a brand identity is an implicit argument about where the real interest lies, away from the polished surface and toward the process underneath.
 Whether that translates into the glass through a natural wine list, skin-contact wines, or a cocktail program that borrows from fermentation methodology is a question the program itself answers on any given visit.